geonetwork/core-geonetwork/docs/manual/docs/user-guide/harvesting/harvesting-simpleurl.md

         - *API Key header name*: The HTTP header name to use (default is `Authorization`).
       If both Basic Auth and API Key are configured, both will be sent in the request as headers.
 This supports servers that require or accept multiple authentication schemes.
     - *Element to loop on*: Property/element containing a list of the record entries.
 (Indicated as an absolute path from the document root.) eg. `/datasets`
-    - *Element for the UUID of each record* : Property containing the record id. eg. `datasetid`
+    - *Element for the UUID of each record* : Property containing the record id. eg. `/datasetid`
     - *Pagination parameters*: (optional)
         - *Element for the number of records to collect*: Property indicating the total count of record entries.
 (Indicated as an absolute path from the document root.) eg. `/nhits`
         - *From URL parameter*: Property indicating the first record item on the current "page" eg. `start`